Ruthwell Savings Bank: Failure

 For all its early start, there is no evidence that the Ruthwell Savings Bank achieved much commercial success.
 The 1835 Scotland Act followed the English “Rose’s Act” enabling the Scottish savings banks to deposit funds with the British Government which led to a reorganisation of many of the leading banks.
 However, Ruthwell was one of a handful of Scottish savings banks that did not register under that Act.
 It was also in 1835 that the Bank's deposits peaked at a very modest £3,326.
 The Rev. Henry Duncan died in 1846.
 Subsequently, the establishment of savings banks in Dumfries and Annan reduced the need for a bank at Ruthwell and the number of customers dwindled.
 In 1875 the remaining 29 accounts, with deposits of just over £590, were transferred to Annan Savings Bank and the Ruthwell Savings Bank was wound up.

 The site today

-The site is now home to the Savings Bank Museum.
+The site is now home to the Henry Duncan Savings Bank Museum.